TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ModuleConfiguration.rst

    Whether the module should use the parents navigation component.
-   This option defaults to :php:`true` and can therefore be used to stop the inheritance for sub modules.
+   This option defaults to :php:`true` and can therefore be used to stop the inheritance for submodules.

 .. confval:: moduleData